Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

 To activate an ability is to put it onto the stack and pay its costs, so that it will eventually resolve and have its effect.
 Only an object's controller (or its owner, if it doesn't have a controller) can activate its activated ability unless the object specifically says otherwise.
 Activating an ability follows the steps listed below, in order.
 If, at any point during the activation of an ability, a player is unable to comply with any of those steps, the activation is illegal; the game returns to the moment before that ability started to be activated (see rule 716, "Handling Illegal Actions").
 Announcements and payments can't be altered after they've been made.

     a.
 The player announces that he or she is activating the ability.
 If an activated ability is being activated from a hidden zone, the card that has that ability is revealed.
 That ability is created on the stack as an object that's not a card.
 It becomes the topmost object on the stack.
 It has the text of the ability that created it, and no other characteristics.
 Its controller is the player who activated the ability.
 The ability remains on the stack until it's countered, it resolves, or an effect moves it elsewhere.
     b.
 The remainder of the process for activating an ability is identical to the process for casting a spell listed in rules 601.2b-h.
 Those rules apply to activating an ability just as they apply to casting a spell.
-An activated ability's analog to a spell's mana cost (as :ref:erenced in rule 601.2e) is its activation cost.
+An activated ability's analog to a spell's mana cost (as referenced in rule 601.2e) is its activation cost.

 602.3
 -----